Jenő Ábrahám

+Club career

 Born in Szeged, Hungary, he started playing in his hometown club Szegedi AK (SZAK).
-In 1922 he came to Yugoslavia to play in FK Vojvodina.
+In 1922 he came to Yugoslavia to play in SK Vojvodina.
 In September 1924 he was back in Hungary playing with SZAK.
 In summer 1925 he moved to another Yugoslav club, the Zagreb giants 1.
 HŠK Građanski where he would play one season and win the 1926 Yugoslav First League.
 He usually played as left-winger.
 In 1926 he left Yugoslavia and joined Bástya playing with them in the Hungarian Championship between 1926 and 1930.

+International career

 Between 1922 and 1923, he played two matches for the Yugoslavia national football team while playing with Vojvodina having scored two goals.
-He participated, and scored twice, in the friendly match played on 28 July 1922 in Zagreb against Czechoslovakia, which was a first ever win of the Yugoslav national team, with a final result of 4–3.
+He participated, and scored twice, in the friendly match played on 28 July 1922 in Zagreb against Czechoslovakia, which was a first ever win of the Yugoslavia national team, with a final result of 4–3.
 His other, and last, match was a year later, on 3 July 1923, in a friendly match in Kraków, against Poland, a 2–1 win.